cjdev/configurator/README.md

 ## Installation

-The recommended way to use configuration is to get a hold of one of the pre-compiled linux binaries.
+The recommended way to use configuration is to get a hold of one of the [pre-compiled linux binaries](https://github.com/cjdev/configurator/releases).

-Currently tested on Debian 32 and 64bit systems
+Currently tested on Debian 32 (i686) and 64 (x86_64) systems

 ### Manual installation

     pip install -r requirements.txt
     python configurator.py
+    alias configurator="python $PWD/configurator.py"

 ## Usage

-If you have the binary distribution simply include it somewhere on your path and have fun.
+Assuming configurator is installed and on your path:

+    configurator
+    # runs configurator with your default configuration (cwd, yaml, base)

     configurator -h
     # displays help text